nerdschoolbergen/build-and-deploy/README.md

 * `grunt uglify`, notice dist/script.min.js is created, open and examine contents
 * `grunt cssmin`, notice dist/style.min.css is created, open and examine contents

-Running the command `connect:local` will now serve our web page and it now works!
+Running the command `grunt connect:local` will now serve our web page and it now works!
 We had to do alot of things in correct order to make this work, isnt it nice to automate those repetitive tasks?

 ### Testing with grunt and karma